Subject Source: Library Of Congress Subject Headings

 Abstract The Sarah Wistar Rhoads family papers indicate strong relationships and family ties that spanned the 19th and 20th centuries.
 Sarah Wistar Rhoads (1839-1920) married William Gibbons Rhoads (1838-1880) on November 28, 1866.
 At that time, the Rhoads, Gibbons and Wistar families began corresponding, the result being an outstanding collection illustrating family support, friendship and love.
 These papers include correspondence, financial records, diaries and journals, memorabilia, classwork and...

-Scope and Content note This collection is composed of the handwritten journal, and a photocopy of the journal of Martha Routh.
-The journal describes her voyage from London to Boston, which she took in 1794.
+Overview Martha Routh's journal describes her voyage from London to Boston, which she took in 1794.
 Entries describe the small group of Quakers that Routh traveled with, including Thomas Scattergood, as well as descriptions of the weather, communications with other ships during the journey, and Routh's struggles with illness on board.
-The journal ends when Routh arrives in Boston, and her last entry describes...
+The journal ends when Routh arrives in Boston, and her last entry describes her Quaker hosts there, and the burial of a man who died on board the ship.

-Scope and Content note This collection is comprised of the single volume commonplace book of Rebecca Sharpless.
-The volume includes excerpts of poetry and quotations from various Quaker women, including: Mary Cresson Emlen, Hannah Scattergood, Jane Cope, Mary E. Scattergood, Lydia Fisher, and Beulah Morris.
+Overview The commonplace book of Rebecca Sharpless includes excerpts of poetry and quotations from various Quaker women, including Mary Cresson Emlen, Hannah Scattergood, Jane Cope, Mary E. Scattergood, Lydia Fisher, and Beulah Morris.

-Scope and Content note This collection is comprised of the single volume commonplace book of Susan Hilles Shearman.
-The volume includes extracts of poetry, hymns, prayers, newspaper clippings, quotations arranged by topics, and descriptions of Shearman's baby daughter.
-Inside the volume are post cards from Ephrata, and Lancaster County, Pa., as well as a photograph of Hepsiba Hathaway Howland.
+Overview The commonplace book of Susan Hilles Shearman includes extracts of poetry, hymns, prayers, newspaper clippings, quotations arranged by topics, and descriptions of Shearman's baby daughter.
+Inside the volume are post cards from Ephrata, and Lancaster County, Pennsylvania, as well as a photograph of Hepsiba Hathaway Howland.